DISCLAIMER: The M*A*S*H characters are

 was the finest surgeon you'd ever worked with."

 "He is.
-But if you'll recall, I also said he's the
+But if you'll

-biggest pain in the keister I've ever worked with when it comes to following
+recall, I also said he's the biggest pain in the keister I've ever worked with

-orders, rules, regs, procedure--anything not related to surgery and saving
+to surgery and saving lives."

 Peter sat down, swinging his

 big "Head of Surgery" chair nervously back and forth.
-"He doesn't respect me."
+"He

 "He doesn't respect

-thinks you're a good surgeon.
+anyone—not as a boss.
+But I know he thinks you're a good surgeon.
 He told

 me."